OmniLayer/spec/README.md

 * Has an output for the recipient address (the 'reference' address)
 * Has an output for the exodus address
 * Has one or more n-of-m OP_CHECKMULTISIG outputs each containing at least two public keys whereby the first should be the sender's public key, the second must be Mastercoin 'data package n' and the third may be 'data package n+1'
-* Mastercoin 'data packages' appear in order by their sequence number
+* Mastercoin 'data packages' must appear in order by their sequence number and must begin at seqeunce number 01
 * Additional outputs are permitted

 Further: